 - GAS Rest Library migration.
 A conversion from the VBA Rest to Excel library

 Power of apps script

-The Google Apps API is very powerful, and is evolving very quickly.
-Expect to see continued added functionality.
+The Google Apps API is very powerful and is evolving very quickly.
+Expect to see the continued added functionality.